The Power of Amor: The Gift of Language at Mi Casita Preschool

 “I wanted to create a positive environment for teachers,” Melissa states.
 “A place where they can feel secure.
 I focus on staff development and empowering teachers in their chosen field.”

 With a strong, educated, and experienced staff in place, and ever-growing community roots, Mi Casita Philadelphia soon sprouted a sister school in Melissa’s hometown of Fort Worth, Texas.
-Now, the Main Line is the next region to become the newest member of Mi Casita’s familia, with an eight-classroom location on Cricket Avenue in the heart of Ardmore, slated to open in Winter 2020.
+In November 2020, the Main Line became the newest member of Mi Casita’s familia, with an eight-classroom location on Cricket Avenue in the heart of Ardmore that educates children from infancy through kindergarten.

 At Mi Casita, a preschool that also functions as a daycare, Spanish is learned via total immersion, with native Spanish speakers from around the world, through a project-based approach.
 Classes study subjects such as art, the ocean, and space travel.
+They recently began developing a nature-based playground to facilitate a gardening and ecology curriculum, as well.
 No worksheets are used in teaching, encouraging each student’s unique experience and authenticity of expression.
-Thus, teachers are able assess what a child is learning without restriction or a need to ‘color inside the lines.’
+Thus, teachers are able to assess what a child is learning without restriction or a need to ‘color inside the lines.’

 Graduates of Mi Casita have the potential to emerge from the program with full fluency in Spanish.
-For a child from a family of English-speakers or other original language, how does it work?
+For a child from a family of English-speakers (or another original language), how does it work?

 “They’re navigating language for the first time.
 Developing love and trust is the first step,” says Melissa.
 “Developing that connection with the child, with play throughout the day and a routine like circle time, that helps develop their confidence.
 It’s that repetition and consistency over time.
 It’s fascinating to watch them organize sound patterns, how they’ll naturally start to speak Spanish to Spanish speakers.
 Without even knowing it, they’re taking statistics of sound patterns and catching on to that.”